Miao980901/Miao980901.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023.06*  Scholarship provided by the China Scholarship Council
 - *2019.11*  Scholarship for Contribution of Social Work, College of Software, SNU (Top 10%)
 - *2017.10*  Second Class Scholarship for Academic Excellence, College of Software, SNU (Top 5%)
 - *2017.10*  Scholarship for Contribution of Social Work, College of Software, SNU (Top 10%)